rschuiling/home-assistant.io/source/_docs/automation/trigger.markdown

     platform: time_pattern
     # You can also match on interval.
 This will match every 5 minutes
     minutes: '/5'

+automation 4:
+  trigger:
+    platform: time_pattern
+    # This will match every 3 minutes and 15 seconds
+    minutes: '/3'
+    seconds: 15
 ```

 <p class='note warning'>
   Do not prefix numbers with a zero - using `'00'` instead of '0' for example will result in errors.
+Also: maximum allowed value for minutes and seconds is 59.
+So don't try 120 seconds but use 2 minutes.
 </p>

 ### {% linkable_title Webhook trigger %}